mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 If the words "merge vs rebase" mean nothing to you, then you can probably skip this section and continue to live your life happily.

-If the readability of your commit history is something you're optimizing for, that's cool too.
+But if the readability of your commit history is something you're optimizing for, that's cool too.
 Whether you merge or rebase is largely orthagonal to the strategies presented in this post.
 In this post I give instructions that follow the merge method because it's easier to explain.
 However, while reading along in your head, feel free to:

 - Replace: